BEXIS2/Documents/Manuals/DDM/DataDiscovery_Manual.md

 The links section gives an overview of related datasets and their relationship to each other.

 #### 2.5 Dataset Permissions
-The dataset permission secion allows to view and assign edit and downloadload permissions for a dataset.
+The dataset permission section allows to view and assign edit and download permissions for a dataset.

 ![image info](https://github.com/BEXIS2/Documents/raw/master/Manuals/DDM/Images/datapermissions.png)